felex0982/caramel-theme/README.md

 - Caramel is using BEM

 ## WIP
-- Uncluttering all the no needed features of Understrap, Caramel should stay minimalistc, also regarding the used files in Wordpress-Hierarchy
+- Uncluttering all the not needed features of Understrap, Caramel should stay minimalistc, also regarding the used files in Wordpress-Hierarchy
 - At some point getting rid of jQuery, and switching to Bootstrap-Components